RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/layout-configuration.md

 * **50% width column**: Same but uses only 50% width
 * **25% width column**: Same but uses only 25% width

-*Note about columns using the percent width: The bootstrap layout is able to place mutiple columns on the line, like, for instance wide columns 25% wide and one 50% wide.
-It will automatically break line to the next row when 100% is exceeded.*
+*Note about columns using the percent width: The bootstrap layout is able to place mutiple columns on one line, like, for instance two columns 25% wide and one 50% wide.
+It will automatically create a new line when 100% is exceeded.*

 Some static containers can be created only as a layout for sub containers using that specifity (like it is the case for user-app-root).

 ## 2.3 Container edition: Main container

 This options allow definiting the layout main container - also called dynamic modules container.
 Keep in mind that there must be one and only one main container.
-Therefore when ticking the box, the previous main container will be converted into a static container - that operation is destructive however and can be easily reversed by editing the other container.
+Therefore when ticking the box, the previous main container will be converted into a static container - that operation is not destructive however and can be easily reversed.

 ## 2.4 Container edition: Advanced options